projectcalico/calico/CONTRIBUTING.md

 in the pull request.

-In particular changes to the `calicoctl` UX will also require changes to the `calcoctl` documentation and possibly some of the sample guides.
+In particular changes to the `calicoctl` UX will also require changes to the `calicoctl` documentation and possibly some of the sample guides.

 ### Review and merge